ketan-parmar-globant/MarvelCharacters/README.md

 ## UI
 - Designed UI programmatically using UIKit for the app.
 Used TinyConstraints to manage `autolayout` programmatically.
+- The app supports both the dark and light mode.

 ## API/Web services
 - Used URLSession to call APIs.
 Used `async await` to manage concurrency.